 Conditional always_bcc only for outgoing messages

-Sometimes there is a need to clone all outgoing or incoming message traffic and forward it to specific mailbox.
-When using Postfix always_bcc configuration parameter can be used.
+Sometimes there is a need to clone all outgoing or incoming message traffic and forward it to a specific mailbox.
+When using Postfix the always_bcc configuration parameter can be used.

-Solution for Postfix have pros and cons, as it name says it will add BCC sender to ALL emails without exception, you cannot specify certain mailboxes or monitor only outgoing messages.
+The Postfix solution has pros and cons; as the name says, it will add a BCC recipient to ALL emails without exception, you cannot specify certain mailboxes or monitor only outgoing messages.
 It will even match bounce messages.

-If you need add blind carbon copy per domain or skip specific e-mail address you need to use third party milter.
+If you need to add a blind carbon copy per domain or skip a specific e-mail address you need to use a third party milter.
 With MSH Traffic Policy automatic bcc based on rules is easier than you think.

-For our example I will assume than our internal domain is domain.net.
+For our example I will assume that our internal domain is domain.net.
 This will let us to create a rule which will behave like conditional always_bcc functionality.

 Create a new rule and begin with Add Envelope Recipient action.
 This will work as “add bcc recipient” because we will not add BCC header to message, so it will only have envelope recipient, which is not visible to the end recipient.